5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 # How to populate the MMIO Whitelist

-MMIO stands for Memory-Mapped I/O is a method of to perform I/O processes between the CPU and peripheral devices of a computer.
-The memory and registers of the I/O devices are mapped to (associated with) address values.
+MMIO stands for Memory-Mapped Input/Output.
+It's a method to perform I/O processes between the CPU and peripheral devices of a computer.
+The memory and registers of the I/O devices are mapped to (and associated with) address values.

+MMIO whitelist is a security feature that controls access to certain memory addresses in a computer system, allowing access only to specific processes or devices that have been explicitly granted permission and denying access to all others.

-On some systems (like AMD Threadripper and Intel Ice Lake), these MMIO areas need to be whitelisted in OpenCore's `config.plist` in order to boot successfully.
-There's also a Booter Quirk called `DevirtualszeMmmio` associated with it which can be used to find the the MMIO regions which need to be whitelisted.
+On some systems (like AMD Threadripper and Intel Ice Lake), these MMIO region need to be whitelisted in OpenCore's `config.plist` in order to boot macOS successfully.
+There's also a Booter Quirk called `DevirtualiseMmmio` associated with it which can be used to find the the MMIO regions which need to be whitelisted.

-This guide assists you in finding these specifi MMIO regions and adding then to the MMIO Whitelist.
+This guide assists you in finding the specific MMIO regions in your system and adding then to the MMIO Whitelist.

 ## Instructions